Photon1c/PecuniaryScriptsLibrary/scripts/index.md

 FinancialAnalysisReportGenerator.ipynb generates a table and charts to aid in measuring directional momentum for stocks.

 Crossover-Backtester.ipynb compares two trading stragies: a buy and hold approach and a EMA signal based procedure.

+415Report.ipynb generates a 4:15 risk analysis report on a defined list of stock tickers.